sil3ntr/100-days-of-code/r1-log.md

 ###R1D4#####
 Got in 45 quite late and I need to ride in the morning.
 Finished bootstrap responsive section in freecodecamp.
 Next will be Jquery. feeling good but Its late and I am tired.

+####R1D5####
+Baby sitting, tried using codecamp on my phone, worked for a couple of challenges and the keyboard (phone) made it difficultt to progress, spent about 30 mins looking at codecamp etc

+####R1D6####
+Spent a real hour today, got Arch and Gnome running on a seperate HDD on my laptop (setup not included in the hour) worked through the last of the jQuery challenges, onto the the projects next.. excited.